An exploration licence (EL) is the principal title issued for exploration in the state of South Australia

 Companies must have a registered office in Australia before applying for an EL.
 A person may apply for an EL on behalf of another party provided they have appropriate authorisation from the tenement holder.

-Notices of applications for which the Minister for Mineral Resources and Energy proposes to grant an Exploration Licence, including applicant, location, pastoral lease affected, plans and coordinates, are made available on the minerals website, in addition to publication in local and regional newspapers.
+Notices of applications for which the Minister for Energy and Mining proposes to grant an Exploration Licence, including applicant, location, pastoral lease affected, plans and coordinates, are made available on the minerals website, in addition to publication in local and regional newspapers.

 Apart from Exploration Release Areas, applications are treated on a first-come, first-served basis.
 If two or more valid applications arrive for the same area on the same day, the applicants may be asked to provide additional information to support their application.
 At which time applications will be assessed using the same criteria as Exploration Release Areas to determine the successful applicant.

-The Information Sheet M05 – Mineral Exploration Licenses – General Conditions, procedures and information provides details of the information required to be submitted to support an exploration licence application.
+Information Sheet M05: Mineral Exploration Licenses – General Conditions, procedures and information (PDF) and Requirements for exploration licence applications under section 29 of the Mining Act 1971 (PDF) provide details of the information required to be submitted to support an exploration licence application.
 Whilst the Department will, if necessary, elaborate on the list of requirements and explain further what documentation will meet each criteria, it is ultimately the applicant’s responsibility to support their application.
 If an applicant is unable to do so within a reasonable time after submitting the application, their application will be refused.
 Applications for an Exploration licence may be lodged via SARIG or using Form 29 Mineral exploration licence: application/renewal.

 An applicant for an EL is required to: